KelsyF/learning-delivery-platform/README.md

 ### Run the Platform locally with Docker Compose

-This project includes a `Dockerfile` and `docker-compose.yml` to run both the Spring Boot app and MySQL together.
+Included within is a `Dockerfile` and `docker-compose.yml` to run both the Spring Boot app and MySQL together.

 ### Steps